b-init/ImagePaste/README.md

 These steps will show how to set up a python virtual environment that fits my workflow.
 1. Open CLI in the project directory.
-1. Run following command `pipenv install --dev` to install packages for development.
+1. Run following command `pipenv install --dev --skip-lock` to install packages for development.
 1. After that, a virtual environment has been setup.
 You can get in using `pipenv shell` and get out with `exit`.
 Once activated, you will have all packages you need.

 Some editor configurations are also defined in [.editorconfig](.editorconfig).